Denton-L/based-connect/README.txt

 This has only been tested on Bose QuietComfort 35's with firmware 1.3.2, 1.2.9, 1.06 and SoundLink II's with firmware 2.1.1.
-I cannot ensure that this program works on any other devies.
+I cannot ensure that this program works on any other devices.

 Todo
 ----